Time-lapse Plan Calculator

 Interpreting Results:

-- Card fits: the reserved storage estimate fits within one selected card.
+- Card fits means the reserved storage estimate is below 85% of one selected card.

-- Card tight: the plan uses at least 85% of one card, so file-size variation, retries, or test frames can matter.
+- Card tight means the plan uses at least 85% of one card, so test frames and file-size variation matter.

-- Cards needed: the reserved storage estimate exceeds one card and the result gives a card count.
+- Cards needed means the reserved estimate exceeds one selected card.

-- Interval clear: exposure time and write buffer leave a practical remaining gap inside each interval.
+- Interval clear means exposure time and write buffer leave a practical positive gap inside each interval.

-- Interval tight: the remaining gap is below 0.5 seconds or below 10% of the interval, whichever is larger.
+- Interval tight means the remaining gap is below 0.5 seconds or below 10% of the interval, whichever is larger.

-- Interval shortfall: exposure time plus write buffer is longer than the interval, so revise the timing before capture.
+- Interval shortfall means exposure time plus write buffer is longer than the interval and the plan should be changed before capture.

 Technical Details: